 If you’re buying a new piece of furniture for your home this year, you might want to look at an organic option.
 Organic furniture isn’t coated in paints or varnishes that contain volatile organic compounds that can “off-gas” into the air we breathe.
-It doesn’t contain highly-flammable foam made with petrochemicals but instead uses non-toxic organic latex.
+Organic furniture doesn’t contain highly-flammable foam made with petrochemicals.
+It uses non-toxic organic latex.

 17. Swap your 2020 holiday for a staycation

-Instead of hopping on a gas-guzzling plane for your 2020 holiday, try a staycation instead.
+Try a staycation holiday instead of hopping on a plane for this year.
 Become a tourist in your own town and visit local attractions and eateries that you can get to by public transport or on foot.
 Or just set up a deck chair and a paddling pool on your back lawn and relax with a borrowed e-book from the library!
-It’ll be kind to your wallet as well as the planet.
+It’ll be kinder to your wallet as well as the planet.